abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![The empty set](../01_set/void.svg)

 Because a set is defined only by the items it contains, the empty set is *unique* &mdash; there is no difference between the set that contains zero *balls* and the set that contains zero *numbers*, for instance.

+{: .definition}

+> The empty set is a set that contains no elements.

 Formally, the empty set is marked with the symbol $\varnothing$ (so $B = W = \varnothing$).

 The empty set has some special properties, for example, it is a subset of every other set.
 Mathematically speaking, $\forall A  \to \varnothing \subseteq A$ ($\forall$ means "for all")